 A fun way to review and recall key learning points from the session, using creativity, teamwork and visually display what the most important thing(s) was from the session.

-A quick easy game to get some energy into the room.
-A lot of fun to use with competitive teams, sales teams and for all who believes themselves to be “fast as lightning”.
+An engaging and hilarious little challenge which is fun to use with competitive teams, sales teams and for everyone believing themselves to be “fast as lightning”.

 In a fun and engaging way, get people communicating about relevant topics.
 You’ll create a both general and personal discussion.